What is a Green Belt project?

 - You will need a ‘Sponsor’ to provide guidance and to assist in removing barriers and getting resources.

 - It must be something which you, with your Sponsor’s support, can obtain the authority to change.

 - It should require a small, carefully selected team (3-7 people) to investigate, work on and implement solutions – not merely recommend solutions.

 - It should not be a ‘fix the world’ problem which people have struggled over for years and got nowhere.

-Finishing the 1st cycle of improvement
+Finishing the 1st Cycle of Improvement

 You must be allowed to complete at least the first cycle of improvement in this project.
-Job changes or other priorities, which result in abandoning or passing the project to someone else, will seriously affect the benefit you and your organisation derive from the course, and your Lean Six Sigma Green Belt.
+Job changes or other priorities, which result in abandoning or passing the project to someone else, will seriously affect the benefit you and your organisation derive from the course, and your Lean Six Sigma Green Belts.

 In 2011 Susannah joined Oracle University as Partner Director for EMEA and in 2013 joined PMI as Managing Partner.
 As co-author of ‘Implementing ISO9001:2015” she brings together more than 35 years’ experience leading, managing and consulting across different organisations.
 Susannah has written several blogs and published many articles in leading process and Quality focused publications.